-The Job-Specific Contributions pattern is taken from Words for a Journey (Iba, Kaneko et al., 2016; Iba, Matsumoto et al., 2016; Iba and Okada, 2015), and the Part to Contribute pattern is taken from Collaboration Patterns (Iba and Isaku, 2013; Iba and Iba Lab., 2014c).
+The Job-Specific Contributions pattern is taken from Words for a Journey [27-29], and the Part to Contribute pattern is taken from Collaboration Patterns [33, 34].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Job-Specific Contributions What can I do to help?
 Approximately eight million people are believed to have dementia today, including people who potentially have dementia, in Japan alone.
 One in four elderly people have either dementia or are showing early symptoms of the disease.
 In this context, though people with dementia need help in a wide variety of areas in their daily life, little effort is made to provide assistance outside the medical and welfare fields.
 Therefore, create an opportunity to think about how you can help with the issue of dementia in your work, and put your ideas into practice.
-Words for a Journey Part to Contribute What would the team lose without you?
+Words for a Journey

 The project has begun, and the team is about to start on specific tasks.
 In this context, you can't find any opportunity to fully commit yourself to the project, and your motivation will diminish since you are in the project team just to be a part of that team.
 Therefore, think for yourself about how your specific knowledge and skills can be used for the project.
-Collaboration Patterns